moznion/persec/README.md

 Description
 --

-This tool measures the throughput of per-sec which is on the basis of input from STDIN (e.g. piping with `tail -f something`).
+This tool measures the throughput of per-sec which is on the basis of number of lines from STDIN (e.g. piping with `tail -f something`).
 Measuring mechanism is really simple;

 1. Count the number of lines while fixed interval (default 60sec).